The Arrigo Programme, England

 Cosseting, bespoke healing retreat for body and mind in rural Somerset

-Best for: Those who want to reconnect or profoundly change.
+Those who want to reconnect or profoundly change.

-Not for: Those not ready to confront who they really are.
+Those not ready to confront who they really are.

 The Arrigo Programme is a clever, cossetting, discreet healing retreat for women and men alone or couples and families devised by internationally acclaimed healer Fiona Arrigo and a talented hand-picked team.
 Stay in a private cottage cocooned from the stresses of everyday life for four nights or more to rest deeply, rebalance your lifestyle, deal with a physical or emotional issue or totally rethink your life.
 Long-stay Change for Life programmes help you deal with depression, burn out, addiction or bereavement.
 You’ll leave unfurled.